dbish/DispatchMail/README.md

 2. **Generate App Password**:
    - Go to Google Account > Security > App passwords
    - Generate a new app password for "Mail"
-   - Use this password in your `secrets.py` file
+   - Use this password when setting up your account in the web interface

 ## Configuration